11 Boxer Dog Health Issues Owners Should Know

 • fluid in the chest

 Treatment: This type of cancer is treatable (it cannot be cured) through chemotherapy but is a lifelong, costly commitment.
+Other treatment options may include radiation therapy, surgery to remove tumors or affected lymph nodes, and immunotherapy to boost the dog’s immune system.
 The average survival time with chemotherapy is 1 year.

 4. Mast Cell Tumors